APImain/NLP_material/README.md

-# NLP_material
+# projects
-This is a collection of NLP work that I have done over the last year.
+This is a collection of NLP work and other projects that I have worked on over the last year.